Everyone gets in funks. May not be often for some, but it still happens. Some funks can last an hour; some can last for a year.

 - Step 3: Help someone else (And this one is tricky because you may have to do this while you are not “feeling” great).

 I want to be clear that it won’t work if you stop after steps 1 or 2.
 You’ve got to get to actually investing in someone else.
-And the counter-intuitive thing is that giving yourself to others has this amazing capacity for being the first domino to fall that ends a funk.
-It gets you outside of your own head.
+And It gets you outside of your own head.
 And then it changes the way you think about yourself, and then it changes the way you think about your circumstances.
 And then, as if by magic, your mind starts to chart a path out of the funk.

 So, how do you end a funk?
 Invest in someone else.
 Don’t wait.
 There are people who need a kind word or simply just someone with two ears who will be present with them.
 It is amazing what you can bring yourself out of when you go dive in with someone else.
 Cheers to moving through.